 Foreign companies can offer their goods or services by establishing a branch (filiaal in Estonian) that must be registered in the Estonian Commercial Register.
 As a branch is not a legal person, the company shall be liable for the obligations arising from the activities of the branch.

 The company selects a director or directors for the branch to be established and authorizes these individuals to open the branch.
-Unless the residence of at least ½ of the directors of the branch is in Estonia, in EEA or in the Swiss Confederation, the foreign company shall designate an Estonian contact person.
+Unless the residence of at least ½ of the directors of the branch is in Estonia, in EEA, or the Swiss Confederation, the foreign company shall designate an Estonian contact person.

 The basis for registering the branch with the Commercial Register is the notarized application of the branch director.
 The following documents (translated into Estonian) must be appended to the application: